 The County of San Mateo has added a translation feature developed by Google Translate to assist web visitors in understanding information on this website in a variety of foreign languages.
 Please be aware that Google Translate, a free third party service which the County does not control, provides automated computer translations that may not give you an exact translation.
 The County cannot guarantee the accuracy of translations through Google Translate so translations should not be considered exact and only used as a rough guide.
 Anyone relying on information obtained from Google Translate does so at his or her own risk.
 The County disclaims and will not accept any liability for damages or losses of any kind caused by the use of the Google Translate feature.

 The Youth Climate Ambassadors (YCA) Leadership Program provides 9-12th grade students in San Mateo County with the opportunity to dive into social and environmental issues contributing to the global climate crisis.
-During this year-long program, students will attend monthly online workshops that cover a variety of topics to strengthen their knowledge in climate change, build individual skills, and support regional capacity among youth to lead action on climate change.
+During this 6 month-long program, students will attend monthly online workshops that cover a variety of topics to strengthen their knowledge in climate change, build individual skills, and support regional capacity among youth to lead action on climate change.

 Students will work towards developing and implementing an impact project that addresses local sustainability issues throughout the first six months of the program.
 While developing their impact project, students will gain experience in a variety of skills including observations, data collection, interviews, survey design, problem-solving, and more, based on student interest and the project.
 At the end of the program, there will be a graduation event for students to present on their impact project.